kyryl-opens-ml/ai-engineering/blog-posts/agent-tech-risk/README.md

 ### Outcome:

-Technical risks are as important as go-to-market, make sure to track and find them before they find you!
+Technical risks are as important as go-to-market—make sure to track and find them before they find you!

-If you are an engineer - dataset and code are open source If you are a private asset owner - feel free to contact me to get help and set this up for your specific context!
+If you are an engineer, the dataset and code are open source.
+If you are a private asset owner, feel free to contact me to get help and set this up for your specific context!

 Cheers!

-_____________

-Structure:
-- Hook: Real-world failure story.
-- Non-Tech: Problem + Solutions (including your service).
-- Tech: Dimensions → AWS Focus → Dataset Gen → Agent Build → Eval Cycle → Results.
-- CTA: Open-source links + Contact page.

-### List of small posts:

-- Agent to find risks
-- Localstack
-- ClaudCDK

----

-### Dev
+## Development:

 #### Quick Start: Generate, Deploy, Scan